d3estudio/d3-growth-back/README.md

 ## how to run this project?

+1. duplicate the `.env.sample` file located on the root path and name it as `.env`
-first of all, you need to have installed docker and just run `docker-compose up`
+2. check if you already have installed docker
+3. run `docker-compose up` command

+## development and tests

+to run tests, just execute this following command on the root path `yarn test`